Glonor/monocular-depth-estimation/README.md

 This repository contains a trained model and the code for my research project in deep learning.

 ## Purpose
 The goal of this project is to develop a deep learning model able to compute depth from a single image.
-The main constraint is a lightweight architecture that enable real-time inference on NVIDIA Jetson TX2 CPU.
+The main constraint is a lightweight architecture that enables real-time inference on NVIDIA Jetson TX2 CPU.

 This work is based on [FastDepth](https://arxiv.org/abs/1903.03273) and a [distillation strategy](https://arxiv.org/abs/2006.05724) using [MiDaS](https://arxiv.org/abs/2103.13413) as teacher.